marveld21/stocks-analysis/README.md

 # Overview of Project
-### Our customer Steve is doing finacial research for his parents on a green energy company DAQO.
-Steve wants to study both DAQO and some comparible stock tickers to encourage his parents to diversify.
+### Our customer Steve is doing financial research for his parents on a green energy company DAQO.
+Steve wants to study both DAQO and some comparable stock tickers to encourage his parents to diversify.

 ### The ask from Steve is to create a VBA macro that he can use to compare stock data.
 Steve would also like to see the speed at which the code runs so that he can measure code performance on different datasets.

 # Results
 ## Tables
-### The tables below show the reults of our macro for each year being studied.
+### The tables below show the results of our macro for each year being studied.
 This should give Steve plenty of information to help his parents.
 ![table of results 2017](https://github.com/marveld21/stocks-analysis/blob/main/Reources/stock_table_2017.png "Results for 2017")
 ![table of results 2018](https://github.com/marveld21/stocks-analysis/blob/main/Reources/stock_table_2018.png "Results for 2018")

 ## Code Refactoring
 ### The original code when run with the 2017 and 2018 data completed in 0.644 seconds and 0.640 seconds respectively.
-Refactoring the code using arrays to assist increased effiency and resulted in the code being run a little more than 8 times faster.
+Refactoring the code using arrays to assist increased efficiency and resulted in the code being run a little more than 8 times faster.
 Refactored code ran for 2017 and 2018 for 0.078 seconds and 0.074 seconds respectively.

 #### Original code overwriting with each loop
    '4) Loop through tickers